Nsaunders06/CSC120-A6/reflection.md

 Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Inheritance` affects your programming?
+Inheritance is making more sense to me than encapsulation which is good.
+I think that it is really helpful in terms of being able to organize code and make it readable/easy to follow.
+I also like how once I spend time making one component work the way I want it to I can continue to use it through my entire program.
+The only part I am having trouble with is figuring out how to call the exact components that I want, however, I think that with more practice this will come more easily.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
+I am having trouble making sense of the hashtable.
+Although I read the information about it I generally understand how it works I still do not feel confident using it in my code and am having trouble applying it in my code.
+This however was the first assingment where I felt like I was starting to fully understand how to set up my code and build a basic scafolding for the code.
+This was a really good feeling as previously I had felt a little unsure.
+I therfore would advise that people taking this course in the future give it time to build a foundation as it will come naturally with time.